 Names: Ranunculus hispidus is in Ranunculus Sect.
 Ranunculus.
 The generic name Ranunculus, is from two Latin words, 'rana' meaning ' frog' and 'unculus' meaning 'little' and together they refer to a group of plants, many of which grow in moist places - like little frogs.
 The species, hispidus, means 'with fine hair'.
 The variety name, nitidus, is from the Latin word niteō, meaning 'to shine'.
 The family name of Buttercup, used to be "Crowfoot', hence the continuation of the old name in many of the species common names.
 The author name for the plant classification - “Michx.” is for Andre Michaux (1746-1802), French botanist who made many exploring expeditions in the U.S. collecting and cataloging many species.
 Two important works of his are the Histoire des chênes de l'Amérique septentrionale (1801 - Oaks of North America), and the Flora Boreali-Americana (2 vols., 1803, published posthumously, and containing the description of this species).
-His son Francois, traveled with him and the father’s notes were later used for the 3-volume North American Sylva, for which Thomas Nuttall provided some supplements.
+His son Francois, traveled with him and the father’s notes were later used for the 3-volume North American Sylva.

 Common Names: Some of the Buttercups have assumed the same common name as others of the genus.
 R. hispidus is variously listed as Swamp Buttercup, Hispid Buttercup, Bristly Buttercup and Rough Buttercup.
 Bristly Buttercup is also applied to R. pensylvanicus.
 Best to stick with the scientific name.

 Above: Note that some flowers in the Wildflower Garden have more than 5 petals.
 See notes below.
 Drawing from Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.
 3 vols.
 Charles Scribner's Sons, New York.

 Below: 1st photo - Prior to flower maturity - The stamens have yet to extend, surrounding the green carpels in the center.
 Note the translucent yellow-green bases of the petals which act as nectar guides for insects to reach the nectaries at the bottom of the petals.